Tiago-Minuzzi/tiago-minuzzi/README.md

 # Who am I
-Hello, my name is Tiago Minuzzi, I'm a PhD student in genetics and molecular biology, focusing on bioionformatics.
+Hello, my name is Tiago Minuzzi, I'm a PhD student in genetics and molecular biology, focusing on bioinformatics and transposable elements.
 I'm also a linux and FOSS enthusiast.

 # Repositories
 ## Personal (tiago-minuzzi)